Abdominal Aortic Aneurysm

 What Can Be Done?

 Fortunately, over the past few years newer techniques for aneurysm repair have become available.
-In the majority of aortic aneurysms an Endovascular Procedure can place a graft covered stent within the aneurysm to allow the blood to flow through the graft and relieve the pressure from the artery wall.
-This method can usually be performed through two small incisions in the groin and allow a faster recovery.
+In the majority of aortic aneurysms, an endovascular procedure can place a graft-covered stent within the aneurysm to allow the blood to flow through the graft and relieve the pressure from the artery wall.
+This method can usually be performed through two small incisions in the groin, allowing a faster recovery.
 For those patients who are not a candidate for the new Endovascular technique, the traditional open repair through a larger incision can be considered.

 The surgeons at NGPG Vascular Center will review all of your diagnostic tests and images in order to recommend the best treatment for your aneurysm.